 \textbf{ }

-\textbf{Impact of Base Classifiers} This experiment evaluates how different base classifier architectures affect performance when trained with synthetic data generated by \methodName{}.
-We particularly examine the impact of using an alternative classifier, as detailed by \cite{Nejedly21} from the PhysioNet/CinC Challenge, which incorporates a ResNet model enhanced with a multi-head attention mechanism.
+\textbf{Impact of Base Classifier Architectures} This experiment evaluates how different base classifier architectures affect performance when trained with synthetic data generated by \methodName{}.
+We specifically examine the performance impact when augmenting the training data for an alternative classifier, as detailed by \citep{Nejedly21} from the PhysioNet/CinC Challenge.
+This classifier incorporates a ResNet backbone enhanced with a multi-head attention mechanism, known for its ability to capture long-range temporal dependencies.
 Table \ref{table:full_results_ECG_2} presents the results, showing a significant improvement in the classifier's specificity when synthetic data generated by \methodName{} is included in the training process.

-This improvement underscores the value of our generated synthetic data in enhancing the robustness and accuracy of ECG classifiers.
+This improvement underscores the value of our generated synthetic data in enhancing the robustness and performance of 12-lead ECG classifiers.
 By providing diverse and high-quality training samples, our approach helps classifiers generalize better, especially in scenarios where real-world data is scarce or imbalanced.